Red-light district: Origins of the term

 One of the many terms used for a red-light district in Japanese is akasen (赤線), literally meaning "red-line".
 Japanese police drew a red line on maps to indicate the boundaries of legal red-light districts.
 In Japanese, the term aosen (青線), literally meaning "blue-line", also exists, indicating an illegal district.

 In the United States during the 19th and early 20th centuries, the term "sporting district" became popular for legal red-light districts.
 Municipal governments typically defined such districts explicitly to contain and regulate prostitution.

+Other uses

+In World War I (circa 1915), "Brothels displayed blue lamps if they were for officers and red lamps for other ranks."

 Legal issues

-Some red-light districts (such as De Wallen, Netherlands, or Reeperbahn, Germany) are places which are officially designated by authorities for legal and regulated prostitution.
+Some red-light districts (such as De Wallen, Netherlands, or Reeperbahn, Germany) are places that are officially designated by authorities for legal and regulated prostitution.
 Often, these red-light districts were formed by authorities to help regulate prostitution and other related activities, such that they were confined to a single area.

 Some red-light districts (such as those in The Hague) are under video surveillance.
 This can help counter illegal forms of prostitution (such as child prostitution), in these areas that do allow regular prostitution to occur.